kairouseki/i-mscp-c0urier-listeners/README.md

 ## Listener files

-Below, you can find a list of all listener files which are available in that repository and their respective purpose.
+Below, you can find a list of all listener files which are available in that repository, and their respective purpose.

 To install a listener file, you must upload it in your **/etc/imscp/listeners.d** directory, and edit the configuration parameters inside it.
 Once done, you must rerun the i-MSCP installer.